joetm/drivenow/README.md

 # Who called the Clean-up Crew?

-Visualization of DriveNow car movements
+Visualization of DriveNow car movements and cleanliness

 ## Install and Running